 Abstract¶

-In a risky world, a pessimist assumes the worst will happen.
-Someone who ignores risk altogether is an optimist.
-Consumption decisions are mathematically simple for both the pessimist and the optimist because both behave as if they live in a riskless world.
-A consumer who is a realist (that is, who wants to respond optimally to risk) faces a much more difficult problem, but (under standard conditions) will choose a level of spending somewhere between that of the pessimist and the optimist.
+In a risky world, a pessimist assumes the worst will happen, while someone who ignores risk altogether is an optimist.
+Consumption is mathematically simple for both, since each behaves as if the world were riskless.
+A realist, who responds optimally to risk, faces a much harder problem but (under standard conditions) spends somewhere between the pessimist and the optimist.
 We use this fact to redefine the space in which the realist searches for optimal consumption rules.
-The resulting solution accurately represents the numerical consumption rule over the entire interval of feasible wealth values with remarkably few computations.
+The resulting solution accurately represents the consumption rule over the entire range of feasible wealth with remarkably few computations.

 Introduction¶